maxstc/fantasyworldnews/api.md

 If an api call fails, assume that all of the "returns" are `undefined`.

-Unless otherwise specified, status code `200` should be used if a request was successful and `400` if unsuccessful.
+Unless otherwise specified, status code `200` should be used if a request was successful and `400` if unsuccessful.|

+(REQUIRES AUTHENTICATION) means the client has to have its session/login token in the request header `Authorization` with the format `Bearer <session-token>`

 # `POST /api/accounts/signup`